 Semifreddo is an Italian word meaning “half cold” or “half frozen.”
-It refers to a class of frozen desserts that are similar to ice cream, but made with whipped cream instead of churning air into the mixture while it freezes.
+It refers to a class of frozen desserts similar to ice cream but instead made with whipped cream by churning air into the mixture while it freezes.
 Semifreddos are very similar to mousses and are often served in the form of ice cream cakes or tarts.

 There are many different recipes for semifreddo, that use different bases to mix with the whipped cream.
 In Italy, semifreddo is commonly made with gelato.
 Cooked custards and custard-based sauces, such as crème anglaise, are another common choice to mix with whipped cream to put together this dessert.